- Congratulate to Rabindra Dulal, who is awarded the A&S Dean's Graduate Scholars award.

-Currently, there are two major research directions that we focus on: (1) utilizing the developed technique of cross-sectional scanning tunneling microscopy and spectroscopy (XSTM/S) for non-cleavable materials on all-oxide electronic devices; (2) extending the XSTM/S technique to probe the interface band interactions in the next generation solar cell devices; (3) probing magnetic skyrmions; (4) developing new capabilities with STM; and (5) synthesizing novel and/or high value materials.
+Currently, here are major research directions that we focus on: (1) utilizing the developed technique of cross-sectional scanning tunneling microscopy and spectroscopy (XSTM/S) for non-cleavable materials on all-oxide electronic devices; (2) extending the XSTM/S technique to probe the interface band interactions in the next generation solar cell devices; (3) probing magnetic skyrmions; (4) developing new capabilities with STM; and (5) synthesizing novel and/or high value materials.

 We have successfully developed a controllable way to fracture complex oxide hetero-epitaxial thin film and probed with XSTM/S, which revealed the band alignment between two different complex oxide materials.
 Complex oxide materials are considered to have great potential for developing novel electronic devices due to its great variety of functionalities.
 Many of the functionalities could be engineered at the interfaces of the complex oxides, the understanding of the interfaces are essential for the applications.
 However, since complex oxides, unlike traditional semiconductors, have strong correlated and coupled environment for electrons, spins, lattices and phonon modes, the validity of the conventional semiconductor physics (based on assumption of weak correlation/coupling) on complex oxides are not established.
 We will focus on probing the interface band interaction of complex oxide in device form while it's on operating condition.
 Systematic study of the band interaction could pave the path to understand the engineer of the complex oxide electronic devices.

-Interfaces of Next Generation Solar Cells Probed by XSTM/S
+Next Generation Solar Cell Materials Probed by STM/S

 Nowadays, energy generation is heavily depended on the fossil fuels.
 The development of renewable energy sources is essential not only because the goal of reducing the impact on the climate change, but also the goal of replacing the limited fossil fuel resources.
 Solar energy is one of the renewable energy sources.
 Cheap and efficient solar cells are the keys to boost the harvesting of the solar energy.
-Among the different types of solar cells, organic photovoltaic cells (OPVC), dye-sensitized solar cells (DSSC) and quantum-dot sensitized solar cells (QDSSC), and organometallic halide perovskites (OHP) are the promising candidates of next generation solar cell techniques.
-Despite the intensive study on these devices, the band interaction/relationship at the interfaces of the electron donor/acceptor in OPVC and/or of the sensitizer/photoanode in DSSC and QDSSC in nano-meter scale is relatively unexplored.
+Among the different types of solar cells, organic photovoltaic cells (OPVC), quantum-dot sensitized solar cells (QDSSC), and organometallic halide perovskites (OHP) are the promising candidates of next generation solar cell techniques.
+Despite the intensive study on these devices, the band interaction/relationship at the interfaces of the electron donor/acceptor in OPVC and/or of the sensitizer/photoanode in QDSSC, and nano-scale electronic domains in OHPs are relatively unexplored.
 In our lab, we focus on extending the developed XSTM/S technique to probe the interfaces of those solar cell devices, in order to reveal the band interaction/relationship in device form under operating conditions.
 This information could provide the crucial information of further understand the solar cells microscopically and would help to point out the direction of improving the efficiency.